See below:

 Congested Area - Any area which is substantially used for residential, commercial, industrial, or recreational purposes.

-PFCO - Permission for Commercial Operations (formally known as PFAW).
+PFCO - Permission for Commercial Operations (formerly known as PFAW).

 The Board of Governors are ultimately responsible for the implementation of this policy, however University Executive Board and local senior managers are responsible for compliance with the policy through the implementation of local procedures in relation to the safe use of drones.